billba/react-style/redux.md

 ### File Structure

-Each reducer goes in its own file under the `redux` directory:

 ```
 src
-  redux
+  actions
+    location.ts
+    greeting.ts
+    ...
+    index.ts
+  components
+    ...
+  reducers
     foo.ts
     bar.ts
     ...
     index.ts
+  ...
+  redux.ts
 ```

-[foo.ts](./redux/foo.ts) is a typical reducer file.
-It imports `Reducer` from `.` and uses it to construct the reducer, which it exports.
+[bar.ts](./reducers/bar.ts) is a typical reducer file.
+It imports `Reducer` from `../redux` and uses it to construct the reducer, which it exports default.

+[location.ts](./actions/location.ts) is a typical actions file.
+It exports `LocationAction` as well as the helper type `Location` which is used in `bar.ts` above.
+If `Location` were used elsewhere in the app it might make more sense to put it somewhere else.
+An actions file should be just for types used in actions and reducers.

-[index.ts](./redux/index.ts) is the opinionated source of all things Redux for this project.
+[redux.ts](./redux.ts) is the opinionated source of all things Redux for this project.
 It creates a store and exports:
 * `AppAction` and `AppState`
 * opinionated versions of `Reducer`, `useDispatch`, `useSelector`, and `Provider` using the above types
 * `shallowEqual` for convenience